apache/dolphinscheduler/docs/docs/en/faq.md

 ## Q: How to specify the machine running task

-A: version 1.2 and berfore, Use **the administrator** to create a Worker group, **specify the Worker group** when the **process definition starts**, or **specify the Worker group on the task node**.
+A: version 1.2 and berfore, Use **the administrator** to create a Worker group, **specify the Worker group** when the **workflow definition starts**, or **specify the Worker group on the task node**.
 If not specified, use Default, **Default is to select one of all the workers in the cluster to use for task submission and execution.** version 1.3, you can set worker group for the worker

 ---

 ## Q: Priority of the task

 A: We also support **the priority of processes and tasks**.
-Priority We have five levels of **HIGHEST, HIGH, MEDIUM, LOW and LOWEST**. **You can set the priority between different process instances, or you can set the priority of different task instances in the same process instance.** For details, please refer to the task priority design in the architecture-design.
+Priority We have five levels of **HIGHEST, HIGH, MEDIUM, LOW and LOWEST**. **You can set the priority between different workflow instances, or you can set the priority of different task instances in the same workflow instance.** For details, please refer to the task priority design in the architecture-design.

 ---